 Consultation on the draft Codes of Practice took place in April 2017.
 You can view the consultation page here.

-For more information, please contact Marie Tighe, Project Manager, HSE Quality Improvement Division at email@example.com.
+For more information, please contact Marie Tighe, Project Manager, HSE National Quality Improvement Team at email@example.com.